 - Staffing and eligibility

 - Forte’s annual call for project grants

 - Forte’s fields of research and subject classification

 - Budget and eligible costs

 What opportunities are there for an individual researcher to apply for funds in project calls?

 Answer: It is possible, as an individual researcher, to apply for funds for projects in both the annual call for project grants and in thematic calls.
-When assessing the application, the project’s staffing is weighed into the feasibility criterion and Forte’s reviewers then assess whether the project is best suited to be conducted individually or in groups.
+When assessing the application, the project’s staffing is weighed into the feasibility criterion and Forte’s reviewers then assess whether the project is best suited to be conducted individually or in a group setting.

 Are there any limitations regarding the number of participating researchers or other participants in a research project?